SVijayB/URLShortener/README.md

 You can now modify the contents of your **"_redirects"** file to create your own custom link.

-Next, create an account on <a href="https://www.netlify.com/">netlify</a>, log in and select "New site from Git".
+2. Create an account on <a href="https://www.netlify.com/">netlify</a>.
+Log in and select "New site from Git".
 Select GitHub and give it permissions to access your GitHub repository.
 Now, choose the GitHub repository that you created earlier and click on deploy.

-Now, click on your site and navigate to domain settings.
+3. Click on your site and navigate to domain settings.
 Here, choose your custom domain.
 You can either buy a new one or create a short netlify domain for free.

-Now, netlify will automatically deploy the result when you push to this repository.
+Netlify will automatically deploy the result when you push to this repository.

 Once you are done with this.
 You can manually create your own short URL by editing the contents of `_redirects` file.